5 Favorite Off the Beaten Path Restaurants In & Around OKC

-One of my favorite things to do is trying off-the-beaten-path restaurants in Oklahoma City and surrounding areas.
-Since my job is to haul animals and visit feed mills, I get around the outer-reaches of the Metro area.
+One of my favorite things to do is try off-the-beaten-path restaurants in Oklahoma City and surrounding areas.
+Since my job is to haul animals and visit feed mills, I get around the outer reaches of the Metro area.
 Below are some of the places I have found and enjoyed!

 Old Fashioned Burger & Fries

 Brown Derby is located in Shawnee.
-This is a really cool, old drive in with a really fun intercom system.
-The burgers and fries were good old fashion hamburgers.
+This is a cool, old drive-in with a really fun intercom system.
+The burgers and fries were good old fashioned hamburgers.

-Dairy Hutt in Yale OK was quite possibly one of the best hamburgers I’ve had, and of course milk shake and fries.
-It’s a walk up window spot, and the burgers and fries are made fresh!
+Dairy Hutt in Yale, OK, was quite possibly one of the best hamburgers I’ve had.
+And of course they have milkshakes and fries.
+It’s a walk-up window spot, and they freshly make their burgers and fries!

 Traditional Irish Pub

-Here are few other fun places to try that are in smaller towns.
-The Farmstead Cafe, go there for brunch or lunch, and I love their club sandwich.
-The Chicken Shack this is a whole experience, formerly located in Luther but they moved to Arcadia, and the new set up is great.
+The Chicken Shack is a whole experience.
+They were formerly located in Luther, but they moved to Arcadia, and the new set up is great.
 It is incredibly family friendly.

 What are some of your favorite restaurants off the beaten path?